dnsm96/Statistical-Analysis-and-Customer-Segmentation/README.md

-# Customer Purchase Behavior Analysis using Descriptive Statistics
+# Customer Purchase Behavior Analysis

 ## Problem Statement
 Welcome to this Probability and Statistics project!
 In this project, we analyze a real-world dataset containing customer information and purchasing behavior from a marketing campaign.
 The goal is to uncover patterns, trends, and correlations to help optimize marketing strategies and boost offer acceptance rates.